yhagio/tutorialedge.net/content/golang/the-go-init-function.md

 Whenever we then call a function in our `database` package, it would then use the connection pool that we set up in our `init()` function.

-> It's incredibly important to note that you cannot rely upon the order of execution of your `init()` functions.
+> **Note -** It's incredibly important to note that you cannot rely upon the order of execution of your `init()` functions.
 It's instead better to focus on writing your systems in such a way that the order does not matter.

 # Order of Initialization